March 29, 2022

 Do your employees trust that they can be honest with you and that you’ll respect their perspectives on issues affecting their experience — enough to act on them?
-Conducting surveys only at specified intervals and analysing them are restrictive and long processes, respectively; by themselves, they are not conducive to proactively and quickly addressing concerns.
+Conducting surveys only at specified intervals and analyzing them are restrictive and long processes, respectively; by themselves, they are not conducive to proactively and quickly addressing concerns.

 Leadership should make it a priority to move fast in response to legitimate issues that affect the employee experience before problems get out of hand — as they easily might when it comes to things like technology.
-In that case, companies should take steps to analyse sentiment on an ongoing basis to stay apprised about how employees feel about their technology experiences at work.
+In that case, companies should take steps to analyze sentiment on an ongoing basis to stay apprised about how employees feel about their technology experiences at work.

 Remember, there’s no point in getting constant feedback without acting on it.